Ben-JClark/react-website/README.md

 - Removed manually entering project ID's when adding new projects
 - Valiated user input

-# required installs
+# Run the project yourself

-Node.js
+1. Install Node.js

-# run

-1. Clone the repository
+2. Clone the repository

 ```
 git clone https://github.com/Ben-JClark/react-website.git
 ```

-2. In a terminal navigate to the "react-website/" directory and run the commands
+3. In a terminal navigate to the "react-website/" directory and run the commands

 ```
 npm install